abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter02.md

 inevitably going to come up short.

 A good question is: “Is this an act of kindness towards myself?”
-And then, “Is it a real act of kindness to explain yourself to other people?
+And then, “Is it a real act of kindness to explain myself to other people?
 Do they actually need to know?”
 It’s something of an American compulsion to explain yourself to others.